dm-advisor/data-pipeline/app/bin/README.md

 ### Usage Info
 Following is the usage information for the app.py module, which can also be obtained by issuing the following command in app/bin directory in a terminal: python app.py --help.
 Optional arguments are denoted by square brackets [] in the usage message.
-Permissible values are denoted by curly brackets {}.
+Permissible values are denoted by curly braces {}.
 ```
-usage: app.py [-h] [-o OBJ_RECREATE_FILE] [-r {us-west-1,us-east-1,us-east-2}] [-l {debug,error,critical,info}] product_name app_config_file
+usage: app.py [-h] [-r {us-west-1,us-east-1,us-east-2}] [-l {debug,error,critical,info}] product_name app_config_file

 A program to provision application resources (s3 bucket folders, database, tables/views) for a project/subject area.
 Before executing this program, be sure to 'export branchEnv=<env>' where <env> is the target environment (e.g., dev,
 qa, uat or prod).

 positional arguments:
-  product_name          Product for which to deploy resources (e.g., rdms).
+  product_name          Product/application for which to deploy resources (e.g., rdms).
   app_config_file       Prefix of the application configuration JSON file stored in S3 (e.g., config/config.json).

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            Shows this help message and exits.
-  -o OBJ_RECREATE_FILE, --obj_recreate_file OBJ_RECREATE_FILE
-                        Prefix and name of the Athena object recreation JSON file stored in S3.
-If not specified, the program uses config/obj_recreate.json file, by default.
   -r {us-west-1,us-east-1,us-east-2}, --region {us-west-1,us-east-1,us-east-2}
                         AWS region in which to execute this program.
   -l {debug,error,critical,info}, --logger_level {debug,error,critical,info}
                         Desired level of logging.
 ```
 ### Execution Logs
-Log messages for each execution of the app.py program are captured in /rdms/{env}/log CloudWatch log group, where {env} is one of dev, qa, uat or prod.
-Each execution has its own unique log file name: app.py_{date}-{time}, where {date}-{time} signify the date and time of the program execution.
+Log messages for each execution of the app.py program are captured in /{product-name}/{env}/log CloudWatch log group, where {product-name} is the product/application name and {env} is one of dev, qa, uat or prod.
+Each execution has its own unique log file name: app.py_{date}-{time} in aws CloudWatch, where
+{date}-{time} signify the date and time of the program execution.

 As shown in the Usage Info section, the level of logging can be changed by providing the --logger_level or -l command line option.
-## manage_table_perms.py (deprecated)
+## manage_table_perms.py
 The program expects the branchEnv environment variable to be set to one of the following values:
 - dev, qa, uat or prod